Covering Desktops (DT) and Laptop/Notebook/pads (LT) (this is what we call a NO BRAIN'R)

 When processor core temperature reaches a factory preset level, (90-100c?) the sensor trips and processor execution is halted until after the next reset cycle.

-This mechanism is built-in to the processor. (self contained, inside and not under the control of BIOS, except the below)
+This mechanism is built-in to the processor. (self contained, there)

-But do know Most BIOS have there own thermal controls and its
+But do know Most BIOS BRAINS (code) have there own thermal controls and its

 own sensors and will speed up the fans or shut down the PC.

-For my cool running i5's any TIM works great, even my old tube of 1970, Dow Corning 340, I've used that for 45year now no problems until you run in roasting hot CPU or GPU.
+For my cool running i5's any TIM works great, even my old tube of 1970, Dow Corning 340, I've used that for 45year now no problems until you run in roasting hot CPU or a fast GPU.
+(Some GPU can burn 150w of heat , gaming systems)

-Intel i7 processors run way to hot in GENERATION #1 2010. (this is largly gone now on newer generations) Burns 45 watts, but later Gens can be as low as 17watts.
+Some Intel i7 processors run very HOT in GENERATION #1 2010. (this is largly gone now on newer generations of laptops) Getting lower each year, , but later Gens can be as low as 17watts.

 Shin X23 is good.(really all are, by them.)